Sao Tome and Principe

 Export Products

-The main export articles of Sao Tome and Principe are cocoa beans and chocolate, pepper, and mechanical parts.
+The main export articles of Sao Tome and Principe are cocoa beans and palm oil.

 Trade Partners

 The EU is by far the most important trading partner for Sao Tome and Principe, both considering it as an export market and as a source of imports.
-Angola ranks second in overall trade and accounts for approximately 20.5% of overall trade.
+Togo ranks second in overall trade, accounting for approximately 10% of overall trade in 2023.

 Economic Structure